 (Helge Lund, BG Group; Bob Dudley, BP; Claudio Descalzi, Eni; Emilio Lozoya, Pemex; Mukesh Ambani, Reliance Industries; Josu Jon Imaz, Repsol; Ben van Beurden, Royal Dutch Shell; Amin Nasser, Saudi Aramco; Eldar Sætre, Statoil; and Patrick Pouyanné, Total.)

 The OGCI also today launched its collaborative report - ‘More energy, lower emissions’ – highlighting practical actions taken by member companies to improve GHG emissions management and work towards improving climate change impacts in the longer term.
-These actions include significant investments in natural gas, carbon capture and storage, and renewable energy, as well as low-GHG research and development.
+These actions include significant investments in natural gas, carbon and storage, and renewable energy, as well as low-GHG research and development.

 Together the declaration and report set out key areas where the OGCI companies will focus their collaboration, including: